Saint Anthony Zaccaria

 Saint of the Day for July 5

 Saint Anthony Zaccaria’s Story

 At the same time that Martin Luther was attacking abuses in the Church, a reformation within the Church was already being attempted.
 Among the early movers of the Counter-Reformation was Anthony Zaccaria.
-His mother became a widow at 18 and devoted herself to the spiritual education of her son.
-He received a medical doctorate at 22 and, while working among the poor of his native Cremona in Italy, was attracted to the religious apostolate.
+His mother became a widow at 18, and devoted herself to the spiritual education of her son.
+He received a medical doctorate at 22, and while working among the poor of his native Cremona in Italy, was attracted to the religious apostolate.
 He renounced his rights to any future inheritance, worked as a catechist, and was ordained a priest at the age of 26.
-Called to Milan in a few years, he laid the foundations of three religious congregations, one for men and one for women, plus an association of married couples.
+Called to Milan in a few years, he laid the foundations of three religious congregations, one for men, one for women, and an association of married couples.
 Their aim was the reform of the decadent society of their day, beginning with the clergy, religious, and lay people.